 Human immunodeficiency virus (HIV) is a retrovirus that destroys CD4 T cells and is the aetiological agent of acquired immunodeficiency syndrome (AIDS).
 HIV is divided into 2 types, both of which cause AIDS: HIV 1, responsible for the global epidemic; and HIV 2, less pathogenic and restricted mostly to West Africa.
-AIDS, which usually occurs after approximately 6 to 9 years of HIV infection, is a constellation of opportunistic and other infections, conditions, or malignancies.
+AIDS, which usually develops over 10 to 15 years of HIV infection (median 11 years), is a constellation of opportunistic and other infections, conditions, or malignancies.
 Without effective antiretroviral treatment, these will occur as a result of increasing immune depletion over time.

 Clinical syndromes that arise as a consequence of impaired immunity in advanced stages of HIV infection.
 These illnesses tend to occur most often in patients who have untreated HIV infection or who fail to benefit from antiretroviral therapy.
 Tuberculosis, Pneumocystis jirovecii pneumonia, candidiasis, cryptococcosis, toxoplasmosis, cytomegalovirus infection, mycobacterium avium complex (MAC) infections, Herpes simplex infection, and cryptosporidiosis are among the HIV-related opportunistic infections often encountered in clinical practice.

 The most common AIDS-defining opportunistic infection.
 It is an infection of the lung caused by the fungal organism Pneumocystis jirovecii (formerly known as Pneumocystis carinii).
 Typically causes clinical disease in severely immunocompromised patients, such as HIV-positive patients with CD4 cell counts <200 cells/microlitre, bone marrow transplant patients, solid-organ transplant patients, or patients on chronic immunosuppressive therapy.